jquery/learn.jquery.com/page/effects/intro-to-effects.md

 ##Changing Display Based on Current Visibility State

-jQuery can also let you change a content's visibility based on its current visibility state.  `$.fn.toggle` will show content that is currently hidden and hide content that is currently visible.
+jQuery can also let you change a content&rsquo;s visibility based on its current visibility state. `$.fn.toggle` will show content that is currently hidden and hide content that is currently visible.
 You can pass the same arguments to `$.fn.toggle` as you pass to any of the effects methods above.

 ```